dlang-community/D-Scanner/README.md

 ### Configuration

+If a `dscanner.ini` file is locate in the working directory or any of it's parents, it overrides any other configuration files.

-By default Dscanner uses the configuration file given in `$HOME/.config/dscanner/dscanner.ini`.
+As final location, D-Scanner uses the configuration file given in `$HOME/.config/dscanner/dscanner.ini`.
 Run `--defaultConfig` to regenerate it.

-The `--config` option allows one to use a custom configuration file.
+The `--config` option allows one to use a custom configuration file path.
-If a `dscanner.ini` file is locate in the working directory or any of it's parents, it overrides any other configuration files.

 ### AST Dump
 The "--ast" or "--xml" options will dump the complete abstract syntax tree of